mmalchuk/contrib-jenkins-qubell-plugin/README.md

 Q: What is "Wait for job completion" step
 A: This step is used to syncronise commands that were executed with `Execute asynchronously` flag.
 We are experimenting with this and waiting you feedbacks.

-Q: Where I can find disastive list of features?
+Q: Where I can find exhaustive list of features and explanation?
 A: Unfortunatelly, we are in progress with documentation and will release as soon as, please contact support or use [issues](https://github.com/qubell/contrib-jenkins-qubell-plugin/issues) to get missed information.

 Contrib